Olimp666/mages-text-converter/README.md

-A command-line tool that converts text to hex and vice versa based on the sheet.
+A command-line tool that converts text to hex and vice versa based on the sheet used to modify text in SciAdv games.
 ## Usage
 `Converter -i *path to text to convert* -o *output file* -s *path to sheet file* -m *mode*`
 `-m` has two options: t and m. t converts text to hex, h converts hex to text.